apache/iceberg/docs/spark-ddl.md

 Create commands may also set the default format with the `USING` clause.
 This is only supported for `SparkCatalog` because Spark handles the `USING` clause differently for the built-in catalog.

-Iceberg table can't be created using definition of an existing table with `CREATE TABLE ...
-LIKE ...` statement.
+`CREATE TABLE ...
+LIKE ...` syntax is not supported.

 ### `PARTITIONED BY`